bebcovi/kvizovi-api/README.md

       "id": "17",
       "attributes": {
         "kind": "boolean",
-        "title": "Dranaerys locked all of her 3 dragons in the dungeon."
+        "title": "Daenerys locked all of her 3 dragons in the dungeon."
       }
     }
   ]